-Steered by our Lay Advisor for Patient and Public Involvement, we have designed a comprehensive engagement framework at the CCG that comprises a range of local and city-wide meetings between GPs, patient and community groups.
+Steered by our Lay Advisor for Patient and Public Involvement Sue Mckie, we have designed a comprehensive engagement framework at the CCG that comprises a range of local and city-wide meetings between GPs, patient and community groups.
 These enable us to work with our partners at every stage of commissioning from priority setting to reviewing service performance.

 All of the feedback from the meetings goes to our quarterly Joint Engagement Assurance Group.
-This comprises representatives from providers, the council, Healthwatch and patients to scrutinise the CCG's communications and engagement plans.
+This comprises of representatives from providers, City of Wolverhampton Council, Healthwatch and patients to scrutinise the CCG's communications and engagement plans.

 There are a range of ways patients can get involved:

 We have patient representatives on our Quality & Safety, Commissioning and Primary Care Commissioning committees.
 These individuals were appointed in order to bring patients' perspectives into the scrutiny of quality monitoring and commissioning decision-making.